The Grant Cycle

-The Grant Cycle

-Denial letters are sent through the grants management system and provide applicants with clear reasons for the council’s decision based on published state guidelines or council priorities as well as include information on the reconsideration process.
+Denial letters are sent through the grants management system and provide applicants with clear reasons for the council’s decision based on published state guidelines or council priorities.
+The letter also includes information on the reconsideration process.

 Because these are public dollars, denied applicants are entitled to request reconsideration if they believe the LCC did not follow published state guidelines and/or council priorities.

 After sending out denial letters, LCCs must allow for a 15-day reconsideration period before notifying approved applicants.
 This waiting period is necessary because a request for reconsideration can result in a change in the amount of funding approved grants receive.

-An applicant may request reconsideration of an LCC decision on their application if the applicant can demonstrate that the LCC failed to follow published state guidelines and local priorities.
+An applicant may request reconsideration of the LCC’s decision on their application if the applicant can demonstrate that the LCC failed to follow published state guidelines and/or council priorities.
 Dissatisfaction with the denial of an application or with the amount of an award does not constitute grounds for reconsideration.

 Reconsideration requests must be made in writing within 15 days of the notification date on the disapproval notification (postmarked date on envelope or timestamp on email).
 They can either be emailed or a hard copy can be mailed to Mass Cultural Council at our mailing address.
 The applicant should also send a copy of the request to the LCC.

 The request should include: